neo954/sichuan-cookbook/README.md

 #### Prerequisite

-The original book has a page size of 185 mm $\times$ 130 mm.
+The original book has a page size of 185mm $\times$ 130mm.
 This length-to-width ratio is roughly equal to $\sqrt{2} : 1$.
-Thus, with a 600 dpi resolution, the image size of all the pages will be 4370 px $\times$ 3091 px.
+Thus, with a 600dpi resolution, the image size of all the pages will be 4370px $\times$ 3091px.

 All the JPEG photos will be processed with ImageMagick, and then OCRed with Tesseract Open Source OCR Engine.